- How to identify a list of potential cities where you can source a business acquisition

-There are a number of factors that any Acquisition Entrepreneur worth their salt should consider when analyzing a business.
+There are several factors that any Acquisition Entrepreneur worth their salt should consider when analyzing a business.
 We often break these down into “Must-Haves” and “Nice-to-Haves.”

 Must-haves are deal-breakers.
-These are traits that, if a business doesn’t possess them, you simply wouldn’t buy it.
+These are traits that, if a business doesn’t possess, you simply won’t buy it.
 For example, a must-have could be a business with good company culture.
 But how do you define that?
 You might look at how much employee turnover there has been over the last 12 months.
 A high employee turnover could indicate that there’s something wrong with the company.

-Nice-to-haves are traits that are more negotiable.
+Nice-to-haves are more negotiable traits.
 It would be nice to have a business with an existing digital marketing strategy, but that is by no means a deal breaker.

 Location is one of those strange factors that could fall into either category depending on the individual AE.
 For some, it might be non-negotiable to buy in a low-tax state while others might be open to any location as long as the price is right.

-As you start to look into how to buy a business, you should think long and hard about what your must-haves and your nice-to-haves are, and you should be able to define them to anyone who asks.
+As you start to look into how to buy a business, you should think long and hard about your must-haves and nice-to-haves and be able to define them to anyone who asks.
 This will make the whole process much simpler in the long run.

 Finding a small business for sale takes a lot of work.
-It’s a lot more complicated than simply typing “business for sale in Las Vegas” into Google.
-You need to systematically reach out to brokers or start contacting businesses within a region to see if they’re interested in selling.
+It’s much more complicated than simply typing “business for sale in Las Vegas” into Google.
+You need to systematically reach out to brokers or contact businesses within a region to see if they’re interested in selling.

 Before you begin cold-calling owners, you should have a well-defined sense of where you want to look.

 Have you ever moved to a new location for a job?
 We’d love to hear your story in the comments below.

 If you need help defining your investment thesis or you just want to start your business buying journey now, schedule a call with us through the form below and someone will be in touch shortly to explain how we can help.